-Like so many of you, Harlem United has spent the last several days and weeks learning about the recent outbreak of the coronavirus (COVID-19), processing what this pandemic means for our staff, clients, and communities.
-Many of our colleagues, clients, neighbors, and friends are more vulnerable to COVID-19 because of underlying chronic conditions, homelessness, undocumented or uninsured statuses.
+Like so many of you, Harlem United has spent the last several months learning about the outbreak of the novel coronavirus (Covid-19), processing what this pandemic means for our staff, clients, and communities.
+Many of our colleagues, clients, neighbors, and friends are more vulnerable to Covid-19 because of underlying chronic conditions, homelessness, undocumented or uninsured statuses.
 Our communities need more care in the face of this pandemic and depend on our extra help.
 At Harlem United, this means changing the way we work to keep our communities safer and healthier.
 We’re all in this together, and we are committed to keeping essential services open to provide for those most in need.

-Therefore, Harlem United will suspend some services and change the hours of other services through April 19.
-These timings are pending any necessary extensions to comply with potential government orders.
+Therefore, Harlem United will suspend some services and change the hours of other services through June 30 or until further notice.
+These timings are dependent on any necessary extensions to comply with potential government orders.

 This page will be updated with our latest timings, resource links, and emergency protocols, as events unfold.

-Dental – Dental services will be open from 9:00 am – 1:00 pm, Monday – Friday for emergencies only.
+Dental – Dental services are open from 9:00 am – 1:00 pm, Monday – Friday for emergencies only.

-Specialty Services – Gynecology services will be provided on an emergency basis only.
-All other specialty services (podiatry and cardiology) will be suspended.
+Specialty Services – Gynecology services are provided on an emergency basis only.
+All other specialty services (podiatry and cardiology) are suspended.

-Appointment Protocols – If a patient has fever, cough or shortness of breath they will be given an appointment after the provider has contacted them.
+Appointment Protocols – If a patient has any symptoms identified by the CDC as linked to Covid-19, they will be given an appointment after the provider has contacted them.
 They should not walk in.
 Patients that do not have fever, cough or shortness of breath and have another urgent medical issue should contact the call center (646-762-4950).

-Telehealth visits – Telehealth will be offered to patients, to avoid large patient gatherings in waiting areas and ensure continuity of care for patients who require medication refills.
+Telehealth visits – Telehealth is being offered to patients to avoid large patient gatherings in waiting areas and ensure continuity of care for patients who require medication refills.

-Willis Green Jr. Community Health Center and ADHC (123-125 W. 124th Street, NY, NY) – ADHC will temporarily suspend regular services as directed by the State Department of Health, AIDS Institute.
-Willis Green will open from 8:00 am – 11:00 am for distribution of “Grab and Go” breakfast and lunch.
+Willis Green Jr. Community Health Center and ADHC (123-125 W. 124th Street, NY, NY) – ADHC has temporarily suspended regular services as directed by the State Department of Health, AIDS Institute.
+Willis Green is open from 8:00 am – 11:00 am for distribution of “Grab and Go” breakfast and lunch.
 In addition, a nurse will be on-site during these hours to provide a 30-day supply of DOT medication for those clients in need.

-Food and Nutrition Services (FNS) – FNS will continue in a limited capacity to ensure coverage of meal distribution.
-Effective March 30th, FNS will provide pantry bags one day a week on Thursdays at Willis Green from 11:15 am – 2:30 pm.
-Pantry bags will include nonperishable food to cover 5 meals.
-Assessments, reassessments and individual counseling will take place by telephone.
+Food and Nutrition Services (FNS) – FNS continues services in a limited capacity to ensure coverage of meal distribution.
+Effective March 30th, FNS provides pantry bags one day a week on Thursdays at Willis Green from 11:15 am – 2:30 pm.
+Pantry bags include nonperishable food to cover 5 meals.
+Assessments, reassessments and individual counseling take place by telephone.

 Though face-to-face meetings have been suspended, we are still working with our clients to make sure they get what they need.
 From Housing to Health Home, our programs are continuing to operate remotely, connecting clients to care, stability and health.